-Choose the particle shape: Sphere (default), Cuboid, Plate or Needle.
+Choose the particle shape: Sphere (default), Cuboid, Plate, or Needle.
 Options are based on the Elastic properties selected for the Matrix phase:

-- For Cubic, Sphere, Plate, Needle and Cuboid are available. - For Isotropic, Sphere, Plate and Needle are available.
+- For a Cubic elastic property, Sphere, Plate, Needle, and Cuboid are available. - For an Isotropic elastic property, Sphere, Plate and Needle are available.

 For Plate or Needle, select the Calculate aspect ratio from elastic energy check box or enter a numerical value in the Aspect ratio field to provide a constant aspect ratio.

-See "Particle Shape Determination" on page 66 for information.
+See "Particle Shape Determination" on page 73 for theory.